one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab02-Azure-infrastructure.md

 ## Exercise 2 - Install and Configure Active Directory

-In this task you use PowerShell (or PowerSh1ell ISE) within Windows Server 2019 to install Active Directory.
+In this task you use PowerShell (or PowerShell ISE) within Windows Server 2019 to install Active Directory.

 1. Once DC01 is running connect to the DC01 virtual machine and logon with your local account (`localadmin`) by selecting **Microsoft Azure / Resource Groups / WVDLab-Infrastructure / DC01 / Connect / RDP**.
 2. Make sure that you choose the **public IP address**, not the *Private IP address*, and then click on **Download RDP File**.